 March Break: Saturday March 9th – Sunday March 17th, 2019

 Join us during March Break and put your taste buds to the test!
-We’ll tempt you with 3 bugtastic food samples!
+This year’s theme is SOUTHWEST!
+We’ll tempt you with 3 bugtastic food samples:

 Samples are FREE with paid admission.
 Save the planet, eat a bug!